Should a city support or limit inequality? Answer: Both! Here’s why...

 We have so many modern conveniences such as smartphones because Apple and other tech companies make lots of their key employees rich.

 And finally, for Edenicity, there's an immediate benefit to inequality.
 Its ultra luxury apartments and brownstones could fetch extremely high profit margins.
-And these more than offset the slightly reduced margins from reparations that I discussed in Episode 27 and help convince banks to finance the development.
+These more than offset the slightly reduced margins from reparations that I discussed in Episode 27 and help convince banks to finance the development.

 ▲ How would Edenicity accommodate inequality?

-Well, first of all, it would do this through a predictable, business-friendly legal structure including strong contract enforcement and bankruptcy laws.
-All pretty standard for modern industrialized society.
+Well, first of all, it would do this through a predictable, business-friendly legal structure including strong contract enforcement and bankruptcy laws—all pretty standard for a modern industrialized society.
 This is essential to establish the value of agreements and equity so that people actually get paid for their investment and innovation.